 More recently, he was the founding director of Speakers’ Corner Trust, a charity which promotes freedom of expression, open debate and active citizenship in the UK and developing democracies.

 He has written for a wide range of publications, including the Times, the Guardian, the Independent, the New Statesman and the New European.

 Peter lives with his wife Annie in Shropshire.
 They have two children, twins.
 He is a cricket enthusiast, a (fretful) Aston Villa supporter and enjoys walking and cycling (though not uphill).

-Peter’s first book, The Last Train, will be published by Harper North in May 2022.
+Peter’s first book, The Last Train, was published this year by Harper North.

 Agent: Doug Young